-Educated at Stand Grammar School for Girls (in Whitefield, Manchester) I became an academic in 1990 after a 15-year career as a primary school teacher.
+Educated at Stand Grammar School for Girls (in Whitefield, Manchester) I became an academic in 1990 after a first career as a primary school teacher.
 Before coming to Leeds I worked at the University of Warwick.
 I enjoy European travel and learning foreign languages, and as a French student many years ago spent a period of study at the University of Dijon in Burgundy (now l'Université de Bourgogne).
 More recently, I lived in France in 2011 as visiting professor at the Institut français de l'éducation in Lyon.
 I remain a fluent French speaker and I speak reasonably fluent German.
 In my leisure time I enjoy the theatre and visiting historical sites.
 I am a fan of the website, Onehundredthousand words, and I am a lifelong Manchester United supporter.

 My list of publications may be accessed by the link on the left of this page, or on my Google Scholar profile.

-Recent and current funded research projects
+Recent funded research projects

 Leading professors: examining the perspectives of the led in relation to professorial leadership - funded by the Leadership Foundation for Higher Education (with co-investigators Professor Steve Rayner from Oxford Brookes University and Dr Matt Homer, University of Leeds) 2011-12.